List of schools in the Wellington Region

-The Wellington Region is a region covering the southern tip of the North Island of New Zealand.
-The region includes the capital city, Wellington and the cities of Porirua, Lower Hutt and Upper Hutt which together make up the Wellington metro area, as well as the surrounding rural area, the Kapiti Coast to the north, and the Wairarapa region to the northeast.
+The Wellington Region covers the southern tip of the North Island of New Zealand, including the Wellington metro area and the surrounding rural area, the Kāpiti Coast to the north, and the Wairarapa region to the northeast.
 It contains a few small rural primary schools, some small town primary and secondary schools, and a large number of city schools.

 In New Zealand schools, students begin formal education in Year 1 at the age of five.
 Year 13 is the final year of secondary education.
 Years 14 and 15 refer to adult education facilities.

 State schools are those fully funded by the government and at which no fees for tuition of domestic students (i.e. New Zealand citizens and permanent residents, and Australian citizens) can be charged, although a donation is commonly requested.
 A state-integrated school is a former private school with a special character based on a religious or philosophical belief that has been integrated into the state system.
 State integrated schools charge "attendance dues" to cover the building and maintenance of school buildings, which are not owned by the government, but otherwise they, like state schools, cannot charge fees for tuition of domestic students but may request a donation.
 Private schools charge fees to its students for tuition, as do state and state integrated schools for tuition of international students.